The Sloan Initiative

 A play dramatizing the life and times of Laurence Michael Dillon, a British physician and the first trans man to undergo gender affirmation surgery in the early twentieth century.

-Kate Attwell (FY20) – Bomb
+Kate Attwell (FY20) – Meitnerium

 A play exploring the work of Austrian-Swedish physicist Lise Meitner, nuclear fission, and the unstoppable string of action around the world triggered by this previously unthinkable discovery.